Photography by RJ Muna.

 *Notes on Nutrition for Women.
 Studies on Intermittent Fasting are biased towards men, and women must be respectful of their unique hormonal profiles.
 Women are encouraged to optimize their hormonal profiles, and these are very dependent on adequate energy intake.
 Fasting is not for everyone.
 Too little energy, especially carbohydrates, can disrupt normal menstrual cycles, suppress thyroid function, spike cortisol, and stimulate fat storage.
 Juliet Starrett of The Ready State, suggests active women get at least 130-140 grams of carbohydrates per day.
 Human performance expert and author of ROAR, Dr. Stacy Sims suggests women refuel with .35-.45 grams of carbs per pound of body weight, for each hour of exercise, in addition to basal metabolic needs.
 She also recommends women to refuel with 20-25 g of protein within 30 mins of exercise, and to aim for 0.9-1.0 g protein per pound of body weight per day.

 *Hydrate.
 Drink filtered water (charcoal filter plus reverse osmosis is optimal for removing toxins) or spring water.
 Aim for drinking half your body weight in ounces each day.
 Add electrolytes such as high quality sodium, potassium and magnesium, especially during/after workouts and in high temperatures or stressful conditions.
-A baseline of 5g of sodium (high quality sea salt or Himalayan salt), 1g potassium, and 400 mg magnesium (glycinate or malate) are recommended for optimal health.
+A baseline of 5g of sodium (high quality sea salt or Himalayan salt), 1g potassium, and 400 mg magnesium (glycinate, threonate or malate) are recommended for optimal health.
 Additional levels are needed for high intensity workouts, and exposure to high temperatures or stress.
 A glass of water with electrolytes, lemon or apple cider vinegar upon waking each morning is a powerful way to detoxify and energize for the day.

 3. Quality Rest and Recovery.

 Sleep is when the body’s healing systems are on hyper drive, healing the physical body, integrating cognitive information, and processing emotions for mental health.
 Aim for 7-8.5 hours of high quality sleep (without prescription sleep medications which reduce deep sleep quality) each night.
-Non REM sleep is more prevalent in the early hours of sleep, and REM sleep increases in proportion later in the sleep cycle.
+Non REM sleep is more prevalent in the early hours of sleep, and REM sleep increases proportionally later in the sleep cycle.
 A wonderful resource on the science of sleep is the book, Why We Sleep, by professor of Neuroscience, Matthew Walker.

 *Sleep in a cool, dark, quiet, clean room for optimal sleep quality.
 Create a sleep sanctuary.

 *Finish eating at least two hours before bed.
 A gentle walk after dinner helps digestion, blood glucose/insulin balance, and calms the mind.
+Eating close to bed time elevates glucose and insulin levels.
+This not only disrupts one’s quality of sleep, but also inhibits the healthy cycling of hormones such as Growth Hormone, which are critical to healthy metabolism, healing and repair of tissues.

 *Tech shut down.
 Power down tech devices 1-2 hrs before bed.
+This will prevent stimulation of the mind by blue light (preventing melatonin release) and by cognitive input.

 *High quality Collagen/gelatin before bed can help with sleep.
 It is also enhances fat metabolism, and provides vital amino acids for healing the brain, gut, joints, soft tissue, skin, hair and nails.

 *Honor Circadian Rhythms to optimize cortisol/ melatonin cycles.
 Get natural outdoor sunlight as early in the day as possible.
-The low angle of early morning sun optimally stimulates the retina and suprachiasmatic nucleus, to optimize the morning cortisol pulse, and set melatonin release for 12-16 hours later.
+The low angle of early morning sun optimally stimulates the retina and suprachiasmatic nucleus in the brain, to optimize the morning cortisol pulse, and set melatonin release for 12-16 hours later.
 The effect is reduced by 50% if the light comes through a window or sunglasses.
 While blue light is helpful during the day, we want to minimize exposure to it after sunset, as it will suppress melatonin release.
 Set tech devices to Night Shift mode, wear blue light blocking glasses, or even better, do a complete tech shutdown.

 Exposure to sunlight is also critical for optimizing dopamine levels, regulating mood and learning/performance.
 The dopamine boost from bright light also stimulates LH and FSH production, leading to significant rises in testosterone.